 There are laws regulating e-bikes in Ohio as of late 2018 with House Bill 250.
 This law requires each bike to be properly identified for its output level in 3 different classes.
-Class 1 & 2 is allowed on shared paths and walkways while class 3 bikes are restricted to road use only.
-There is also be an age requirement of 16 years old to ride a class 3 bike.
+Class 1 & 2 are allowed on shared paths and walkways while class 3 bikes are restricted to road use only.
+There is also an age requirement of 16 years old to ride a class 3 bike.
 Bikes can be adjusted to limit their speed output as long as they're labeled with the appropriate Class tags.
 Get all the details about this law from the Ohio legislature Here and on BicycleRetailer.com

 Rules of the Road

 Learn more about responsibilities while riding in Columbus Area Pedestrian Safety Committee report, here.